Upward-Spiral-Science/uhhh/draft/questions.md

 **Causal**

-1.
+1. Do high density regions express some protein more?
+Vice versa?

 **Mechanistic**

 1. Why might certain synaptic density patterns arise?
+2. How precisely might certain expression profiles produce synapse density distributions?
-2. What causes discrepencies in syanptic density between health and diseased populations, if any?
+3. What causes discrepencies in syanptic density between health and diseased populations, if any?